soniabaee/MEDIRL-EyeCar/README.md

 You can accesss to the data in this [EyeCar](https://github.com/soniabaee/eyeCar/tree/master/EyeCar)

 ## Citing
-If you find our paper/code useful, please consider citing:
+If you find this paper/code useful, please consider citing our paper:
 ```bash
   @inproceedings{baee2019eyecar,
     title={EyeCar: Modeling the Visual Attention Allocation of Drivers in Semi-Autonomous Vehicles},